brage

 Some classic examples of using behavioral segmentation to increase retention include creating:

-• Loyalty enrollment campaigns: Ideally these types of messages, which encourage customers to join a company’s loyalty and reward program so they engage and spend more often with the brand, should be sent to specific segments of users after they complete a high-value action, such as favoriting an item, using a promo code, or completing a profile.
+• Loyalty enrollment campaigns: Ideally these types of messages, which encourage customers to join a company’s loyalty program so they engage and spend more often with the brand, should be sent to specific segments of users after they complete a high-value action, such as favoriting an item or using a promo code.

 • Reward and perk campaigns: By using behavioral segments based on customers’ time spent in the app or their purchase amounts, brands can send targeted rewards to top-tier users in recognition of their activity, potentially furthering their loyalty over time.